Chavit Singson

-Luis Crisologo "Chavit" Singson (/tl/; born June 21, 1941) is a Filipino businessman and politician who last served as the mayor of Narvacan, Ilocos Sur from 2019 to 2022.
+Luis "Chavit" Singson (/tl/; born June 21, 1941) is a Filipino businessman and politician who last served as the mayor of Narvacan, Ilocos Sur from 2019 to 2022.
 He was also the governor of the province of Ilocos Sur, starting from 1972 until 1986, again from 1992 until 2001, again from 2004 to 2007, and again from 2010 until 2013.
 He was also the Deputy National Security Adviser for the Philippine government (2008).

 Singson ran for senator under Team Unity in 2007, but lost.

 Early life

 Chavit Singson was born on June 21, 1941, in Vigan, Ilocos Sur.
-He is second eldest among the seven children of José Singson and Caridad Crisólogo.
+He is second eldest among the seven children of José Singson y Sebastián and Caridad Crisólogo. y Singson.
 He studied in Colegio de San Juan de Letran in Manila and finished his Commerce degree.

-Both his paternal (Singson) and maternal (Crisologo) families have dominated the political environment of the Ilocos region for generations.
+Both his paternal (Singson) and maternal (Crisólogo) families have dominated the political environment of the Ilocos region for generations.
 Although many members of both families, such as Chavit are related to one another, the two families have shared a bitter feud which reached its apex in the 1960s and 1970s, when shootings and political intimidation were rampant in the Ilocos region.
-Chavit considered his uncle, Floro Crisologo as a mentor, but eventually had a severe falling out with his cousin and once-confidant Vincent Crisologo who was Floro's son and there were many bloody encounters between the two.
+Chavit considered his uncle, Floro Crisólogo as a mentor, but eventually had a severe falling out with his cousin and once-confidant Vincent Crisólogo who was Floro's son and there were many bloody encounters between the two.
 It is currently stated by both sides that tensions have eased.